How to Do an Internal Audit + Security Audit Checklist

 What are the essential elements of a security audit report?

-A security audit report provides an overview of the audit scope and goals, assets evaluated, any new or unresolved risks that were identified, and the remediation plan.
+A security audit report provides an overview of the audit scope and goals, assets evaluated, any new or unresolved security risks that were identified, and the remediation plan.

 What is the first step in a security audit?